Start Localtonet Automatically on System Boot

 Use the built-in service command to install Localtonet as a system service:

-sudo localtonet --install-service --authtoken <YOUR_TOKEN>
+sudo localtonet --start-service --authtoken <YOUR_TOKEN>Stop service

-sudo localtonet --status-service --authtoken <YOUR_TOKEN>
+sudo localtonet --stop-service --authtoken <YOUR_TOKEN>Status

-sudo localtonet --remove-service --authtoken <YOUR_TOKEN>
+sudo localtonet --status-service --authtoken <YOUR_TOKEN>Remove service

-→ find “Localtonet” → Status = “Running”systemctl status localtonet
+services.msc→ find “Localtonet” → Status = “Running” - Linux: Run

 launchctl list | grep localtonet